 If it intends on making a meal of you, it will also wrap its coils around you, blocking off you airway and cutting off blood circulation to the brain.

 Even though this is a fairly docile snake when mature, be careful how you handle it.

-Be careful how you handle your snake, as a nervous person can put a snake into defensive mode.
-Snake experts tell snake owners to never position the face or body over one of these snakes when they’re nervous.
-You can be seen as a threat and this could result in a serious bite.
+If you are nervous, you can put it into defensive mode.
+Never position your face or body over one of these snakes when they’re nervous.
+They may see you as a threat, which could result in a serious bite.

 Reticulated Python Bite Force

 Unfortunately, the force of a Reticulated Python bite hasn’t been studied very well, but it is estimated that a python can exert a force of 200 psi.
 The psi of snake bites isn’t something too many scientists are interested in.

 Brains, in general, can’t withstand powerful acceleration.
 When we do experience strong acceleration, blood goes to our feet and the brain is deprived of vital oxygen.
 If it happens too quickly, blood can’t return quickly enough to the brain and we lose consciousness.

 But what about snakes?